 In addition, funds from the Project Loan Facility would only be available once sufficient financing to fully fund the development of the Ollachea Gold Project is secured.
 Given the uncertainty with respect to the sources of the remaining funding, the Company did not feel it was in a position to execute the Committed Letter of Offer.
-Accordingly, the Company is now targeting the completion of financing negotiations by the end of the third quarter of 2014 and has extended its debt financing mandate with Macquarie Bank.
+As a result, the Company is now targeting the completion of financing negotiations prior to the end of 2014 and has extended its debt financing mandate with Macquarie Bank accordingly.
 Following the completion of financing discussions, the Company will provide an update on the development timeline for Ollachea.

-During the three months ended 30 June 2014, total expenditures on the Ollachea Gold Project were \$2.3 million, most of which was capitalized.
-Investments at Ollachea during the second quarter of 2014 were focussed on advancing the Construction Permit, maintaining the exploration tunnel, community development and ongoing environmental and security costs.
+During the three months ended 30 September 2014, total expenditures on the Ollachea Gold Project were \$2.1 million, most of which was capitalized.
+Investments at Ollachea during the third quarter of 2014 were focussed on advancing the Construction Permit, maintaining the exploration tunnel, community development and ongoing environmental and security costs.